 Do you often resolve conflicts with makeup sex?
 And it may seem to work out fine for now but if you don’t talk about your issues and address concerns, problems can begin to pile up.

 That’s why this is among the things to discuss before marriage.
 What works now, might not work later.
-Honest communication is necessary to build a healthier marriage.
+Honest communication is necessary to build a healthier marriage so dabble in such intimate questions to ask your partner.

-You need to talk about the issues and improve communication to make a marriage healthy and strong. makeup sex once in a while is fine, but that cannot be a long-term conflict resolution solution.
+You need to talk about the issues and improve communication to make a marriage healthy and strong.
+Makeup sex once in a while is fine, but that cannot be a long-term approach to conflict resolution.

 13. Is there anything you wish I would change about myself?